 To this end, we hope to raise 3 million dollars over a 3-year period, over and above our regular giving.
 Contributions given to “Chapter 3” will be applied to debt reduction.
 The more contributions that come in right away, the more we can front load our principal to pay off the debt more quickly.

-If you have not yet made a faith pledge, it's not too late.
 As you consider your part in Chapter 3, we encourage you to pray this prayer:

 "Lord, what do you want to do through me to accomplish your will for Community Fellowship?"